askri-7/Snapshot_setup_archlinux/README.md

 A deep dive into btrfs internals — how it manages data, what copy-on-write really means, how the tree structure works, and how snapshots are handled at the filesystem level.

 ### 🔍 [What Is a B-Tree](./btree.md)
-A focused explanation of B-trees — the data structure that btrfs (and most databases) are built on.
-Covers the key characteristics, and how insertion and deletion affect the tree.
+A general explanation of B-trees — the data structure that btrfs (and most databases) are built on.
+Covers the key characteristics.

 ---